The Golden Age of Railroading isn’t just remembered, it’s back again!

 Imagine sitting high above the rails, under a dome of curved glass, as the panorama of Lake Superior, Duluth’s pictured hillside and the majestic Northwoods passes all around you.
 Guest/passengers see Duluth and the North Shore as never before.

 Of the 236 Dome Cars built, only thirty had glass windows that extended the entire length of the coach.
 One of the few remaining, Sky View, was manufactured by the BUDD Car Company for the Santa Fe Railroad in 1954.
-It ran on several of the company’s named trains before migrating to Amtrak and then entered into First Class Private Car Service.
+It ran on several of the company’s named trains before migrating to Autotrain (not Amtrak at the time) and then entered into First Class Private Car Service.

 This magnificent coach has table seating for sixty guest/passengers under curved glass windows that give an unparalleled, 360-degree view of the passing countryside.
 Below, on Sky View’s lower level, is a dining lounge with a fully functional galley and two executive washrooms.